 For a system running the SMW 7.2.UP00 (or later) software, the procedures in this section are required for updates to the SMW 7.2 release package.

-If the system is running the SMW 7.1.UP01 (or earlier) software, use the procedures in Upgrading the SMW HA System on page 52.
+If the system is running the SMW 7.1.UP01 (or earlier) software, you must upgrade the software using the procedures in Chapter 5, Upgrade the Cray SMW HA System on page 63.